justinebanks/GraphingCalculator/API.md

 }
 ```

-The acute key holds the pair of acute angles and the obtuse key holds the pair of obtuse angles.
+The "acute" key holds the pair of acute vertical angles and the "obtuse" key holds the pair of obtuse vertical angles.
 The intersection is the intersection of the 2 lines given.

 The "raw" key just returns an array of the 4 angles created by the intersection of the 2 lines.
 The first and second values are congruent and so are the third and fourth.